Arizona is a challenging place to compost because it's so dry. That said, there are enormous benefits to composting in this environment as well.

 Disclaimer: This post may contain affiliate links.
 Refer to the privacy policy for more information.

-Remember to punch holes in the bottom of totes for drainage, and also consider punching lots of side holes to add some airflow.
+Remember to drill holes in the bottom of totes for drainage, and also consider drilling lots of side holes to add some airflow.

 I usually leave the lid ajar on compost totes for more air exchange, and so that black soldier flies can get in and help speed things up.